Maryadajain/Beginner-python-projects/README.md

 Each time you run the app, it prints out a new "BREAKING NEWS" headline that sounds wild, weird, and often hilarious.
 And the best part?
 You can keep generating as many as you like!

 Key Concepts-
--This project helps to practice core Python concepts in a super fun way:
+This project helps to practice core Python concepts in a super fun way:
--Lists – for storing subjects, actions, and places.
+Lists – for storing subjects, actions, and places.
--The random module – to pick something surprising each time.
+The random module – to pick something surprising each time.
--While loops – so you can keep generating until you're done laughing.
+While loops – so you can keep generating until you're done laughing.
--User input – letting you control when to stop.
+User input – letting you control when to stop.
--String formatting with f-strings – to neatly stitch together the headline.
+String formatting with f-strings – to neatly stitch together the headline.

 Sample Headline
 BREAKING NEWS: A group of musicians saves the world in a crowded stadium.